pudly/schmopera-hugo/content/articles/feminist-truths-the-mother-of-us-all.md

 date = "2017-11-18T14:04:00-05:00"
 lastmod = "2017-11-18T15:56:00-05:00"
 publishDate = "2017-11-18T15:56:00-05:00"
-slug = "feminist-truths-the-mother-of-us-all"
-title = "Feminist truths: The Mother of Us All"
+short_description = "Martens' Susan B. Anthony grows more and more exhausted by the selfish idiocy of the men in power.
+She becomes a reluctant yet unstoppable hero, wearied by the immense task in front of her yet brimming with moral certitude." slug = "feminist-truths-the-mother-of-us-all" title = "Feminist truths: The Mother of Us All"
 +++